terrabakky/documentation-api/Checks.md

     - `message`: String, descriptive message about the check
     - `region`: String, a valid AWS region.
 Please refer to [Cloud Conformity Region Endpoint](https://us-west-2.cloudconformity.com/v1/regions)
     - `resource`: String, the AWS resource this check applies to. (optional)
+    - `rule-title`: String, custom rule title. (optional, defaults to "Custom Rule" if not specified)
     - `risk-level`: String, one risk level from the following: LOW\| MEDIUM \| HIGH \| VERY_HIGH \| EXTREME
     - `status`: String, SUCCESS or FAILURE
     - `categories`: An array of category (AWS well-architected framework category) strings from the following: security \| cost-optimisation \| reliability \| performance-efficiency  \| operational-excellence (optional)